Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 ```

 `KernelObject` and `KernelPromise` rows are retained as long as they are
-referenced by any Vat C-Lists, any `CapData` structures or `Resolution`
+referenced by any Vat C-Lists, any `CapData` or `ResolutionData` structures
-targets in the Promise table, or any target/data/result in the run-queue.
+in the Promise table, or any target/data/result in the run-queue.
 When the last reference is removed, the row can be deleted.
 The ID could also
 be recycled, but it seems less confusing to simply retire the number.